1. Purpose of this document

 - publishing examination and assessment results;

-- releasing academic details to another tertiary institution or tertiary admission centre if you apply to transfer studies;
+- releasing academic details to another tertiary institution or tertiary admission centre if you apply for a transfer to another higher education institution;

-- protecting a student or someone else from a serious and imminent threat to their life or health;
+- protecting you or someone else from a serious and imminent threat to life or health;

 - disclosure that is reasonably necessary for the enforcement of the criminal law;